 A Master Beekeeper & Her Bees

 I have spent all my life here in the foothills of the South Carolina mountains.
 I have always had a special love for the land and a great appreciation of nature.
-The ability to produce food on the homestead was an idea that I appreciated and wanted to achieve.
-While I would not classify myself as a “prepper”, I certainly like the idea of being able to survive off the land.
 My hobby farm features chickens, goats and a vegetable garden.
 We have pasture, woods and two fresh water streams.
 The addition of honeybees seemed like a great idea.
 A honeybee colony would provide honey, beeswax and good pollination for my garden.